adamrutter/hugo-boilerplate/README.md

 ##### What it does:

 1. Starts the Hugo live server.
-2. Compiles/minifies Sass to `static/css/main.css` upon changes in `src/scss/main.scss`.
+2. Compiles/minifies Sass to `static/css/main.css` upon any changes in `src/scss`.
+Also generates source maps.
-3. Transpiles/minifies JavaScript to `static/js` upon changes in `src/js`.
+3. Transpiles JavaScript to `static/js` upon changes in `src/js`.
+Also generates source maps.
 4. Optimises SVG to `static/svg` and builds a sprite at `static/svg/sprite.svg` upon changes in `src/svg`.

 ### `npm run build`